 David A. Lubin

 Dr. David A. Lubin has more than 25 years of experience successfully founding and managing technology and consulting firms that have become world leaders in the field of corporate performance management, business analytics, and new media.
-David Lubin currently serves as Co-Founder and Managing Director of Constellation Research and Technology, Inc. Constellation was formed in partnership with ThomsonReuters, and together they intend to bring to market innovative tools and content focused on integrating sustainability factors into investment strategies.
+David Lubin currently serves as Co-Founder and Managing Director of Constellation Research & Technology, Inc.

 Previously, Dr. Lubin served as Chairman of the Sustainability Innovators Working Group , a research consortium established by David Lubin and Professor Daniel C Esty of Yale University.
 In that role, Dr. Lubin directed a large-scale research effort in which world-leading firms such as IBM, Unilever, Federal Express, Microsoft, and many others worked collaboratively on new models for developing and executing corporate sustainability strategy.
 In addition, Dr. Lubin directed a research study for the IFC / World Bank entitled, Assessing and Unlocking the Value of Emerging Market Sustainability Indices.